CAN Bus Signal Events/Alerts - Identify, Notify & Visualise

 You can also combine event identification with 'custom signals' (another advanced Grafana-Athena feature).

-For example, you can check whether your device is inside a set of custom geofences.
+For example, you can check if your device is inside a set of custom geofences.
 Your custom CAN signal can be defined as an integer geofence ID (with 0 indicating no geofence).
-This signal can be written to a Parquet table (just like your other CAN messages/signals) in your data lake.
+This signal can be written to a Parquet table (like your other CAN messages/signals) in your data lake.
 Importantly, within the same Lambda script invocation, the table can also be used as the basis for your event detection.
 To illustrate this, see the event object where we check whether a device has 'entered Copenhagen' (one of our geofence areas) by checking if it is initially outside (GeofenceId 0) and subsequently inside (GeofenceId 4).
 Here we set 'exact_match' to True to only detect an event if we move from 0 to 4 (and not e.g. if we move from 0 to 5).

 "event_name": "EnteredCopenhagen",